 High school and middle school students are encouraged to get in touch with the librarian to learn more about volunteer opportunities.
 There are both regularly scheduled events and special events that often need help with set-up, running, and clean-up.
 There are also opportunities for individual helping at the library and at-home projects.

-Interested students may bring this interest form to the library to start their volunteering, or may reach out directly to Maddy concerning events.
+Interested students may bring this interest form to the library to start their volunteering, or may reach out directly to Kate-Lynn.

 If the library does not have a book that you are looking for or you know of an upcoming release that you'd like the library to buy, let us know!
 Fill out the form online and the librarian will see your suggestion immediately.